 Australia's Biodiversity Conservation Strategy 2010-2030 (referred to as 'the Strategy') is a guiding framework for conserving our nation's biodiversity over the coming decades.

-Australia’s biodiversity is healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence
+The vision of this Strategy is that Australia's biodiversity is healthy and resilient to threats, and valued both in its own right and for its essential contribution to our existence.

 - genetic diversity—the variety of genetic information contained in individual plants, animals and micro-organisms